 Our OB department provides 12 private rooms.
 Mothers may labor, deliver and recover in a comfortable room, large enough to receive visitors.
 These LDRP rooms are designed to allow the mother and her new baby to stay in the same room for the entire hospital stay.
 We have state-of-the-art fetal heart monitors, a security system and a bidet in every bathroom.
 A pull out sofa bed accommodates an overnight guest.
-Three experienced obstetricians, and an OB certified RN nursing staff provide 24/7 coverage and are AWHONN Fetal Heart Monitor Certified.
+Two experienced obstetricians, and an OB certified RN nursing staff provide 24/7 coverage and are AWHONN Fetal Heart Monitor Certified.

 UBMC was one of the first rural hospitals in Utah to have the equipment to screen newborn hearing, and we continue to have top-of-the-line screening equipment to make sure all newborns have normal hearing.
 We have been recognized by the State of Utah for our Exemplary Achievements in Newborn Hearing.
 UBMC has a tele-audiology program, improving follow-up for newborns who do not pass the initial hearing screening.
 A Pediatric Audiologist assists over a telecom system with equipment on site at UBMC provided by the Hearing, Speech and Vision portion of the Utah State Health Department.
 Testing is live with viewing of results on site, as UBMC staff facilitates the testing and coordination process – helping mom and baby to avoid travel to the Wasatch Front.
 The implementation of the tele-audiology program at UBMC takes hearing testing to the next level, ensuring that all infants with hearing loss are identified as early as possible, providing timely and appropriate audiological and medical intervention.